doctorocclusion/Christmas-Mod-Nostalgia/README.md

   Dimensions
   ---------------------
     The Kringle:
     Snow world.
 Has mint plants, candy polls, candy trees, and kringle trees.
 Kringle trees are huge world trees.
-Use "/gotoKringle" to go to the Kringle.
+Use "/gotoKringle" to go to and leave the Kringle.
+You can also leave using the candy beacons.